gaelfoppolo/gaelfoppolo.com/_posts/2018-06-20-elliptic-curve-cryptography.md

 A subgroup is a group which is a subset of another group.

+{% include
+    image.html
+    src="ecc-subgroup.png"
+    alt="H is a subgroup of G"
-{% asset ecc-subgroup.png alt='H is a subgroup of G' %}
+    caption="H is a subgroup of G"
+    style="half"
+%}

 $H$ is a subgroup of $G$.
 Yeah, that was easy.